Listing's law: Discovery and history

 Listing's law was named after German mathematician Johann Benedict Listing (1808–1882).
-(It is not clear how Listing derived this idea.)
-Listing's law was first confirmed experimentally by the 19th century polymath Hermann von Helmholtz, who compared visual afterimages at various eye positions to predictions derived from Listing's law and found that they matched.
-Listing's law was first measured directly, with the use of 3-D eye coils in the 1980s by Ferman, Collewijn and colleagues.
+It is not clear how Listing derived this idea, but apparently based on his geometric aesthetics.

+Listing's law was first confirmed experimentally by the 19th-century polymath Hermann von Helmholtz, who compared visual afterimages at various eye positions to predictions derived from Listing's law and found that they matched.
+Helmholtz argued that Listing's law can be explained as the way to minimize changes in orientation of objects on the retina for all possible gaze directions.

+Listing's law was first measured directly, with the use of 3D eye coils in the 1980s by Ferman, Collewijn and colleagues.
 In the late 1980s Tweed and Vilis were the first to directly measure and visualize Listing's plane, and also contributed to the understanding of the laws of rotational kinematics that underlie Listing's law.
 Since then many investigators have used similar technology to test various aspects of Listing's law.
 Demer and Miller have championed the role of eye muscles, whereas Crawford and colleagues worked out several of the neural mechanisms described above over the past two decades.